THE DIRTY FREEDOM DIFFERENCE: Is this you??

 - You might start a new business.

-- You might lose weight.
+- You might lose or gain some weight.

 - You might change your body image and your overall view of yourself, which can result in innumerable positive effects.